hashicorp/terraform-website/content/source/docs/enterprise/system-overview/reliability-availability.html.md

 ### Availability During Upgrades

 Upgrades use the installer dashboard.
-Once an upgrade has been been detected (either online or airgap), the new code is imported.
+Once an upgrade has been been detected (either online or air gap), the new code is imported.
 Once ready, all services on the instance are restarted running the new code.
 The expected downtime is between 30 seconds and 5 minutes, depending on whether database updates have to be applied.